cdoublev/css/doc/parse/README.md

   >
   >   Note: The only difference between a list of tokens and a list of component values is that some objects that "contain" things, like functions or blocks, are a single entity in the component-value list, but are multiple entities in a token list.
 This makes no difference to any of the algorithms in this specification.

-**Note:** a *CSS value* is not defined in any CSS specification but it is assumed as any level of value, from a single component value to a style sheet, but in the context of this procedure, it means a property value.
+**Note:** a *CSS value* is not defined in any CSS specification but it is assumed as a value of any level, from a single component value to a style sheet, but in the context of this procedure, it means a property value.

 Functions and simple blocks are assigned other component values when parsing a list of component values (step 2, repeatedly [consume a component value](https://drafts.csswg.org/css-syntax-3/#consume-a-component-value)):